Application forms for UKG to Class X will NOT be issued across the counter.

-Age on admission : A child should have completed five and a half years by May 2022 while seeking admission for Class 1.
+Age on admission: A child should have completed five and a half years by May 2023 while seeking admission to Class 1.
 The same will be the basis for calculation of age for admissions to higher classes as well.
-However, the age of entry is subject to the government’s directives from time to time.
+However, the age of entry is subject to the Government’s directives from time to time.
+There will be a change of entry age with effect from 2025-26.
+It is notified elsewhere in this Prospectus.
 Parents shall be aware of this situation.

 Admission to Classes X and XII: Only CBSE students are eligible for admission to Classes X and XII.
 If there are vacancies, admissions will be made on the basis of an Entrance Test.
-All other conditions are as shown above.
+All other conditions are as per CBSE norms.

 Classes XI and XII Curriculum